gabsschrodinger/tribute-page/README.md

 # tribute-page

-This website was developed during the Responsive Web Design Certification at freeCodeCamp, in Jan 22, 2021.
+This website was developed during the Responsive Web Design Certification at freeCodeCamp, in Jan, 2021.
 For more information about freeCodeCamp, please visit: https://www.freecodecamp.org/learn/